GSA/fpki-guides/_includes/apple_trust_store_installation.md

 ##### Example Apple Configuration Profile

 The example Configuration Profile below can be used to redistribute and automatically install COMMON as a trusted root CA for both **macOS and iOS**, government-furnished devices.
-To use the example profile, copy the XML information and save it as a `.mobileconfig` file.
+To use the example Configuration Profile, copy the XML information and save it as a `.mobileconfig` file.

-{% include alert-warning.html content="Before using the example profile, you should verify its suitability for your agency." %}
+{% include alert-warning.html content="Before using the example Configuration Profile, you should verify its suitability for your agency." %}

 ```
 <?xml version="1.0" encoding="UTF-8"?>